 Kibali Gold Mine | DRC

 Engaged by Rand Gold Resources/Anglo Gold Ashanti to oversee and manage the agricultural transition of 17,000 people from their existing villages to a newly built city required by the expansion of a mine.
-The five-year project required the implementation and management of the successful re-settlement of small and subsistence farmers with particular reference to their agricultural activities and their livestock.
+The five-year project required the implementation and management of the successful re-settlement of small and subsistence farmers with particular reference to their agricultural activities and livestock.

 Agri-Africa also advised the community on better agricultural practices and undertook training of key managers and foremen to expand the knowledge base of the farming community.